 Disenfranchisement in Iowa

-With the support of Governor Kim Reynolds, Iowa lawmakers are advancing legislation to amend the state’s constitution and put an end to permanent disenfranchisement in Iowa.
+Gov. Kim Reynolds has urged Iowa lawmakers to amend the state’s constitution to put an end to permanent disenfranchisement in Iowa.

 For the six years between 2005 and 2011, under a policy established through an executive order, Iowa did not permanently disenfranchise its citizens and instead restored voting rights to people who had completed their sentences.
 In 2011, Gov. Terry Branstad reversed that progress, returning the state to its status as a national outlier on disenfranchisement.

 - On August 5, 2020, Gov. Reynolds issued Executive Order 7 automatically and prospectively restoring the right to vote to Iowans with past convictions, except individuals convicted of felony homicide offenses, once they have completed their terms of incarceration, probation, parole, or special sentence.
 With Gov. Reynolds’ action, no state in the country has a policy of permanent disenfranchisement.